Skip to main content

 As students progress through the program, their resulting use and need of computer hardware, devices and software may become more complex and may require upgrades or additional software/hardware on their computing devices.

-Digital media requirements for students beginning in their Sophomore Fall semester are:
+Digital media requirements for students beginning in their sophomore fall semester are:

-Hardware: Mac or PC: Desktop, laptop or tablet
+Hardware: Mac or PC: Desktop or laptop

 To facilitate student competency in top-rated software products demanded by industry institutions, SDSU requires students to purchase current versions of software packages from Adobe.
 It is imperative that students have the required software packages purchased and properly installed PRIOR to their first day of studio in their second year of the program (fall of the second year).